hpi-swa-teaching/Squeak-Mastodon/Mastodon-Core.package/MTUIProfile.class/README.md

-STUIProfile is a view to display a user profile.
+MTUIProfile is a view to display a user profile.